OfekPeres/word-game-helper/readme.md

-# Live Project
+# Website
-The live project can be found here:
+The live project can be found here: https://ofekperes.github.io/word-game-helper/ The website is a user friendly way to find anagrams :)

 # Finding Anagrams from the command line

-If you are interested in testing out the tool from the command line, open up this repo in your favorite terminal and navigate to backend/flaskr/jumblesolver.
+If you are interested in testing out the tool from the command line, open up this repo in your favorite terminal and navigate to backend/api/jumblesolver.

 From this directory, you can run: